pensando/dsc-linux-patches/patches-2020-04/README.md

 This is a read-performance modification that yields ~30% increase in throughput on the ASIC and even more on the FPGA emulation platform.

-It's not a pretty patch, and not relevant for the ASIC.
+It's not a pretty patch, and not essential for the ASIC (where the flash runs comfortably fast).

 **32_proc_xmaps.patch**<br>
 Related to _29_cap_mem_ and _24_precise_pte_control_, this patch adds